anttiluode/EphapticFieldIntelligence/README.md

 (I added the partial image recall, the fields can recall a image from a partial version, added another recall too that makes cross circle etc and then tries to recall with noise)

+(I added instaton chess where they learn from pgn files.
+The chess mate condition did not seem to work)

 This repository contains three groundbreaking Python applications demonstrating novel physics-inspired computing:

 - **Instaton Image Storage System**